HiraKhanYousufzai/netflix-clone/README.md

-## Netflix Clone
-## Description
+Here's a simplified and revised version:

+**Description:**
-Developed a responsive, multi-device Netflix clone using HTML, CSS, and JavaScript.
-Implemented core UI components such as navigation, hero section, and FAQ, replicating Netflix's user interface.
+Created a responsive Netflix clone using HTML and CSS.
+Reproduced core UI elements like the navigation bar, hero section, and FAQ to resemble Netflix’s interface.

-## Key Technologies Used
+**Key Technologies Used:**
 - HTML5
 - CSS3
-- JavaScript

-## Key Features
+**Key Features:**
-- Custom navigation bar with interactive buttons.
+- Custom navigation bar with styled buttons.
-- Video playback integration.
-- Responsive design for mobile and desktop views.
+- Responsive design optimized for mobile and desktop.
-- User interaction capabilities for language selection, email input, and membership options.
+- User interaction with language selection and email input fields.
-- Advanced CSS styling, including media queries for responsiveness.
+- Advanced CSS techniques, including media queries for responsiveness.